 Story 3: Content Strategy Implementation

 An organization in the entertainment industry wanted to gather and publish its cloud team’s information about new product development in a way that would benefit other teams, including its support center.
 I developed the content plan and information architecture for the knowledge management system, then managed the project from design through pilot.
-Organizing and delivering content in a centralized system improved communication between the teams and increased awareness of the cloud team’s progress.
+Organizing and delivering content in a centralized system improved communication between the teams and increased awareness of the cloud team’s progress, resulting in a transparent and productive environment.

 Let’s talk about the types of projects we can work on together!